 Small Appliances, Big Impact

-While each device uses a small amount of power, the combined effect across many appliances in your home can be surprisingly large.
+While each device uses only a small amount of power individually, the combined effect across a home can be significant over time.

 How Unplugging Helps: Environmental and Financial Benefits